awslabs/generative-ai-cdk-constructs/DESIGN_GUIDELINES.md

 **Business Logic**

 The Construct don't have to be restricted to deploying infrastructure (eg – implemented Lambda functions).
-This is because we want to abstract the complexity of the underlying emerging technology area.
+This is because we want to abstract the complexity of the underlying Generative AInology area.
 However, the business logic should be configurable to adapt to different use cases.

 **Favor L2 CDK Constructs over L1**

 L1 CDK constructs are merely thin code wrappers over the raw CloudFormation definitions – they bring little if any additional value to the table.
 L2 CDK constructs provide additional functionality, security and interoperability.
-Whenever possible, Emerging Tech Constructs interfaces should speak in terms of L2 CDK constructs.
+Whenever possible, Generative AI Constructs interfaces should speak in terms of L2 CDK constructs.
 If your definition includes L1 constructs it may not be rejected, but you will be asked to explain the reasons requiring their use.

 ## VPCs